-While the basic data of a wafer map is fairly simple, foundries that provide mask data (and equipment that reads map data) do not adhere to a single standardized format.
-This means that any software utility designed to convert such files must support a number of different formats.
+While the basic data of a wafer map is fairly simple, foundries that provide map data (and equipment that reads map data) do not adhere to a single standardized format.
+This means that a software utility designed to convert map files must support a large number of different formats.

 The formats currently supported by Wafermap Convert v1.0 are listed on this page: Supported Formats

 If your format is not supported, please send us a sample and documentation (if needed) and we will determine whether it can be added.